 Nuts and Bolts

-- Meaning: Everyday details of something
+- Meaning: The practical details of a subject or task.

 Pull the Plug On

 - Example: If this project continues to exceed the budget, we’ll have to pull the plug on it.